What is Personal Injury?

 Does my injury qualify as a personal injury claim?

-Proving whether or not you have a case can either be the hardest, or the easiest part of your claim.
-The best thing you can do after an accident (aside from receiving medical treatment) is to begin researching your legal options right away.
+Proving whether or not you have a case can either be the hardest or the easiest part of your claim.
+The best thing you can do after an accident (aside from receiving medical treatment) is to research your legal options immediately.
 Accident victims often wait too long after the injury before looking at their legal options and may exceed the statute of limitations.
-Statute of limitations vary in Montgomery County, Maryland, for different types of actions.
+The statute of limitations varies for different actions in Montgomery County, Maryland.
 Accordingly, you should call a lawyer at Chaikin, Sherman, Cammarata & Siegel, P.C. as soon as possible for a free initial consultation.

-Montgomery County personal injury accident victims should also reach out for personal injury representation right away after seeking medical attention in order to begin documenting and building their case.
-We highly suggest avoiding the “wait and see” mentality and urge victims to think of their own well-being first.
+Montgomery County personal injury accident victims should also seek personal injury representation immediately after seeking medical attention to begin documenting and building their cases.
+We highly suggest avoiding the “wait and see” mentality and urge victims to consider their well-being first.

 Even if you believe you may be partially at fault, you should call a lawyer for a free initial consultation.